BokaiZhu/microbiomeFISH/README.md

 1. Q: I'm having trouble installing arb

-Q: During target site selection in ARB, what parameters I should input?
+**Q**: During target site selection in ARB, what parameters I should input?

-A: Generally, depends on the biological question you want to ask.
+**A**: Generally, depends on the biological question you want to ask.
 Usually a probe with 100% coverage and 0 outgroup hitting will be rare to find.
 Play with the parameters a few times until you feel comfotable about the result.
 Also, you should tolerate some out-group hitting sometimes.
 You can check the matching result in ARB, and if you see your Staphylococcus probe is hitting sequences annotated as "unknown_staphylococcus", it is advised to ignore these hitting.